 Royal Bahamas Defence Force

 The Bahamas Defence Act of 1979 established the Royal Bahamas Defence Force (RBDF), seven years after independence.
-The headquarters of the RBDF is situated on the south western tip of the island of New Providence, having located there in November 1992.
+The headquarters of the RBDF is situated on the south western tip of New Providence island, since November 1992.
 The Bahamas Defence Company and a Volunteer Force had seen military duty during World War Two, but both were demobilized after the war.
 Consequently, the RBDF had no immediate military antecedent.
 This was in contrast to islands such as Jamaica and Barbados that had existing volunteer forces that became an integral part of their defence forces at independence.
-Increased drug traffic through Bahamian waters and a steady influx of illegal Haitian immigrants had underlined the need for a defence force because of the enormous strain on the Royal Bahamas Police Force.
+Increased drug traffic through Bahamian waters and a steady influx of illegal Haitian immigrants had underlined the need for a defence force because of the strain on the Royal Bahamas Police Force.

-The RBDF, which is basically a naval force, consists of six major sub-sections: Headquarters, Administration, Operations, Engineering, Supply and Commando Squadron.
-The Operations Department contains the mobile arms of the RBDF and comprises several sub-units: the Squadron (maritime fleet), the Air Wing and the Harbour Patrol Unit.
-The Air Wing was formed on November 26, 1981, two years after the creation of the defence force.
-Initially three Aero Commanders were operated from Bahamasair, but these were sold in 1990.
-In 1992, a Cessna 402 and a Cessna 421 aircraft were incorporated soon after.
-By late 2005, delivery of a Beech 350 took place.
-In May 20009, a Cessna 208 with floats and a Vulcanair P68 were delivered and significantly improved the RBDF's capabilities.
-The latter three aicraft make up the current fleet of the RBDF.
+The RBDF is basically a naval force.
+The Operations Department contains the mobile arms of the RBDF and comprises several sub-units, like the Air Wing.
+The Air Wing was formed on 26 November 1981, two years after the creation of the RBDF.
+Initially three Aero Commanders were operated from Bahamasair, but these were replaced by a Cessna 402 and a Cessna 421.
+By late 2005, delivery of a King Air 350 took place.
+In May 2009, a Cessna 208 equipped with floats and a Vulcanair P68 significantly improved the RBDF's capabilities.
+These aicraft still make up the current fleet of the RBDF.

 The Royal Bahamas Police Force (RBPF) provides internal security on The Bahamas and was formed upon independence of the islands.
-Expenditures for the Police Force amounted to more than 7 percent of total government expenditures.
-Although considered limited in size, regarding the huge territory of The Bahamas, the RBPF operates its own Air Support Unit.
-Two Colemill Panthers (Piper PA-31 upgrades) were impounded on narcotics smuggling flights and taken into service.
-Homebased at the capital's international airport, these aircraft regularly deploy to the other islands of the archipelago to fulfill their monitoring role.
+Although considered limited in size in relation to the extensive territory of The Bahamas, the RBPF operates its own Air Support Services Unit.
+Two Piper PA-31 were impounded and taken into service and have since been replaced by a single Cessna 208.